-Disclosure: This post has been compensated by Monsanto Co. and the “Hey Let’s Grow Monsanto Home Garden Program”.
+Disclosure: Monsanto Co. has compensated this post and the “Hey Let’s Grow Monsanto Home Garden Program”.
 All opinions are mine alone. #HeyLetsGrow

 Every year I try to talk family members and even the housekeeper into harvesting and taking home the veggies, but no one seems to take the time.
 Or they just forget.
 Two years ago I got a bumper crop of okra, but when I got back I had a lot of giant tough inedible okra.
 Of course, it stopped producing, too.

 In the box from ‘Hey Let’s Grow’ there’s almost everything I need for this year.
-There are all kinds of seeds, medium to plant them in, a couple of cute coffee mugs, some honey to go in my coffee, a new gardening apron, and several gardening implements.
-There are even markers so I’ll know what I planted and where.
+There are all kinds of seeds, a medium for planting them in, a couple of cute coffee mugs, some honey to go in my coffee, a new gardening apron, and several gardening implements.
+There are even markers, so I’ll know what I planted and where.
 I can’t wait to get started.

 Gardening is Risky